fbpx

 Conclusion:

-It is a short and easy process to define consistent backup of a MongoDB shard cluster using CPM and backup scripts.
+It is a short and easy process to define consistent backup of a MongoDB shard cluster using N2WS and backup scripts.

 For any comments, feedback, correction or suggestions, you can contact us at info@n2ws.com